SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/google-bigquery-source.md

 Quote the phrase as **"%CHECKPOINT%"** if the Checkpoint Field is a timestamp string.
 :::

-Following are some examples which will help you understand on what value to use for the field Query, Checkpoint, Time Field and Checkpoint Start.
+Following are some examples that demonstrate what values to use for the Query, Checkpoint, Time Field, and Checkpoint Start fields.

 #### Example 1: Checkpoint Field is timestamp.